conduition/conduition.io/source/_posts/musig.md

 Carol still has a chance to manipulate Alice and Bob into *signing* something they didn't intend to.
 When we're talking signatures with Bitcoin, a forgery is tantamount to the complete loss of one or more UTXOs.
 This attack is harder to understand than a Rogue Key attack, but don't let its obscurity fool you: The threat is very real.
 It is called [Wagner's Generalized Birthday Attack](https://www.iacr.org/archive/crypto2002/24420288/24420288.pdf).

 This attack's inner workings are sophisticated, and it took me a deal of effort to fully comprehend them.
-I'll summarize here, and post another article later which will go into more detail on how the math works.
+I'll summarize here, but if you're interested, I [wrote a full article on the subject](/cryptography/wagner) which goes into more far detail on how the math behind the attack works.

 At first, Wagner's Attack seems similar to a Rogue Key Attack in that it requires the attacker to wait for other co-signers to reveal something first, and compute a response based on the revealed information.